George Lane Trading Strategy

 Ask why?
 Yes, because his strategies for Forex are banal and simple, moreover, many of you involuntarily applied them in real trading.

-Lane’s strategy is truly simple and universal, and in his interview with one of the financial newspapers, Lane personally pointed out that his strategy can be applied to absolutely any asset and time frame.
+Lane's strategy is truly simple and universal, and in an interview with one of the financial newspapers, Lane personally pointed out that his strategy can be applied to absolutely any asset and time frame.

-Introduction to the Basics of George Lane's Strategy
+Introduction to George Lane's Basic Strategy

 If we talk about the basic principle of the stochastic oscillator, which actually became the basis of Lane's strategy, we can state the fact that this is the most impulsive and at the same time reversal approach.

-Strategy signals.
+Strategy Signals.

-It is worth noting that divergences for George Lane were only powerful if they appeared in overbought or oversold zones.
+It's worth noting that George Lane's divergences were only valid if they appeared in overbought or oversold zones.
+So, let's look at buy and sell signals.

 1. The stochastic line is in the oversold zone (below level 20);